codelitdev/courselit/docs/widgets.md

 1. **name**: The name of the widget.
 This can be used while interacting with the database via GraphQL endpoints (described in the following sections).
 2. **fetchBuilder**: A modified `fetch` object which includes the information like the backend URL.
 The widget can use this custom `fetch` object to make requests to the GraphQL endpoint.
-3. **theme**: A [Material UI](https://material-ui.com/) [theme](https://material-ui.com/customization/theming/) object.
-Use this to custom style the widget.
-4. **config**: An object containing various configuration settings.
+3. **config**: An object containing various configuration settings.
 Check [this](../packages/app/config/constants.js) file to see what all configurations are available.
-5. **utilities**: An object containing utility functions from the core app.
+4. **utilities**: An object containing utility functions from the core app.
 Check [this](../packages/app/lib/utils.js) file to see what all functions are available.
+5. **section**: A name of the section where the widget is being displayed.
+As a widget can be displayed in multiple sections (if it supports), you can use this value to adapt the styling of the widget.

 ## Metadata